A young girl abandoned as a baby is the recipient of the symbolic 100 millionth shoe box gift from Operation Christmas Child

 Brenda is now full of life, quick to flash her toothy smile and sing for any audience.
 She attends school, and seems eager to learn.
 And last week, she learned that she has a new friend.

-After a month of traveling around the United States to pack Operation Christmas Child’s symbolic 100 millionth shoe box gift with small toys, hygiene items, school supplies and candy, 12-year-old Evilyn Pinnow finally placed the colorfully hand-printed box into Brenda’s tiny arms.
+After a month of traveling around the United States to pack Operation Christmas Child’s symbolic 100 millionth shoe box gift with small toys, hygiene items, and school supplies, 12-year-old Evilyn Pinnow finally placed the colorfully hand-printed box into Brenda’s tiny arms.

 “All of the items were added by so many different people; she’s going to be a really lucky girl,” Evilyn said.